 Andrew Stuhl is Associate Professor and Chair of Environmental Studies and Sciences at Bucknell University.
-He teaches environmental history, history of ecology, environmental humanities, environmental activism, Arctic studies, community-based research design, and community-engaged project management.
+He teaches environmental history, environmental humanities, environmental activism, Arctic studies, community-based research design, and community-engaged project management.

 He has conflicting feelings about writing in third person.